 The inspection report must not lead a reader to conclude that the inspection was the result of an allegation or that an Office of Investigations (OI) investigation is possible.
 Observations and findings in response to an allegation must contain enough information to adequately address the allegation concerns.
 For findings referred to OI, the report should contain only relevant factual information collected during the inspection.
 Any reports containing material related to an ongoing investigation shall be provided to OI for review before being issued.

+Findings of minor significance should not be documented in the report unless they are needed to support an allegation, investigation, or a licensing decision.

 c.
 Conclusions.
 Conclusions summarize the vendor compliance in the area inspected.
 All conclusions must be supported by the observations and findings.
 If findings were identified, a short summary of each violation, apparent violation, or nonconformance should be included with its associated tracking number.
 If the inspector identifies no findings during an inspection, the report should state “No findings of significance were identified.”